 What Are the Different Sites of Mesothelioma?

-Mesothelioma is a rare form of cancer that affects the mesothelium, the thin membrane of epithelial cells that lines the lungs, abdomen and heart.
-There are three main sites that this cancer can develop (the pleura, peritoneum, and pericardium) from exposure to asbestos fibers.
-Other areas of the body can also be affected, like the testicles and ovaries, though it is less common.
-The type of mesothelioma depends primarily on the location of the tumors in the body.
+This is a form of cancer that affects the mesothelium, the thin membrane of epithelial cells that lines the lungs, abdomen, and heart.
+There are three main sites that this cancer can develop in (the pleura, peritoneum, and pericardium) from exposure to asbestos fibers.
+Other sites of the body can also be affected by mesothelioma tumors, like the testicles and ovaries, though it’s much less common.
+The type of mesothelioma depends primarily on the location, or sites, of the tumors in the body.
 It can also be further categorized according to the type — or types — of cancer cells present.

 If you’re being treated for mesothelioma and need assistance, we can help.
 Reach out for more information on your treatment options.